odow/PATH.jl/README.md

 ```

 To use `factorization_method umfpack` you will need the umfpack shared lib that
-is available directly from the developers of that code for academic use.
+is available directly from the [developers of that code for academic use](http://faculty.cse.tamu.edu/davis/suitesparse.html).

 ## Manual installation

-By default `PATH.jl` will download a copy if the `libpath` library.
+By default `PATH.jl` will download a copy of the `libpath` library.
 If you
 already have one installed and want to use that, set the `PATH_JL_LOCATION`
 environment variable to point to the `libpath50.xx` library, then run
 `Pkg.build("PATH")`.